MadhurGoyal232/Calculator-Iphone-14-pro/README.md

 ## My First Project
 This is my first HTML/CSS project, where I made a calculator same as my Apple Iphone 14 pro.
 I came up with this in 2 hours.
 This is the basic project, after that I will be doing the full implementation of calculator using javascript.
-I just tried to replicate the same colors and font as my phone calculator
+I just tried to replicate the same colors and font as my phone calculator which is not for Desktops.

 ## Challenges